ataulien/ZenLib/README.md

 There is no possibility to write files at the moment.
 However, this is planned for a later release.

 # Building
+> ZenLib requires a compiler capable of the C++11-standard and at least CMake 3.1!

 ### Linux
 ```sh
 $ cd <project-root>